Rationale for the Computing curriculum at Dringhouses

-At Dringhouses Primary School we believe that every child should have the opportunity to use and experience a range of new technologies.
-We aim to encourage children to become computer literate, enabling them to fulfil their potential in an increasingly computer-dominated world.
-Learning key computer skills develops essential typing, research, coding and data handling concepts which will support our children throughout their future.
+At Dringhouses Primary School we believe that every child should have the opportunity to use and experience a range of technologies.
+We aim for children to become confident technology users who are, at minimum, computer literate; enabling them to fulfil their potential and thrive in an increasingly computer-reliant world.
+Our pupils learn key computer skills which includes developing typing fluency, researching online, coding and data handling which will support them throughout their future.

 Aims of computing at Dringhouses:

 - Provide children with an exciting, high-quality, computing education that produces competent, confident computer users, who are digitally literate by the time they leave the school.

 - Ensure that our children have a secure knowledge of e-safety and have the skills to tackle any upsetting or inappropriate content they might encounter online.

 - Deliver a Computing curriculum that is in accordance with the National Curriculum.